bdrobinson/mm-holidays-site/src/content/booking-prompt.md

 ---
-header: "Places are now available for 2021!"
+header: "Places are available for 2021!"
 ---
 We are now running camp in two shorter parts so everyone can still join M+M this summer.